paaljoachim/beans-kooperativet/README.md

-# beans-kooperativet
+# beans-koop
-A beans WordPress theme to be used for the Kooperativet web site
+A beans WordPress theme test for the Kooperativet web site.